Afternoon of Spacewalk Preps during Full Day of Physics, Biology

-Category: Space Hits: 0NASA spacewalker Shane Kimbrough is pictured during a spacewalk to install new roll out solar arrays on the International Space Station’s Port-6 truss structure.
+Category: Space Hits: 6NASA spacewalker Shane Kimbrough is pictured during a spacewalk to install new roll out solar arrays on the International Space Station’s Port-6 truss structure.

 Wednesday was a light duty day for the five Expedition 65 astronauts, two of whom will go on their third spacewalk this month.
 The two Russian flight engineers aboard the International Space Station stayed focused on cardiac research and plasma crystal physics throughout the day.